KentTDang/CupidAI/README.md

 3. Break out Main.jsx for readability
 4. Improve prompts for AI
 5. Human in the loop to adjust date plans as needed
+6. Implement React animations for sidebar and loading in the AI outputs